unicode-org/message-format-wg/spec/data-model/README.md

 - [`message.dtd`](./message.dtd) is a document type definition (DTD), for use with message data encoded as XML.

+Note that while the data model description below is the canonical one, the JSON and DTD definitions are intended for interchange between systems and processors.
+To that end, they include some relaxations such as the declarations, options, and attributes being optional rather than required properties.

 ## Messages

 A `SelectMessage` corresponds to a syntax message that includes _selectors_.